Looking into the murky future with Denton ISD

 One board member, Jeanetta Smith, was not present but watched remotely.
 The other board members spread out across two tables.
 Some of them wore masks for much of the meeting.

-Another dais that typically sat several other administrators was largely vacant as other officials watched from home or their offices.
+Another dais that typically sits several other administrators was largely vacant as other officials watched from their homes home or offices.

 The uncertainty facing the district was prominent during budget and growth discussions, which were filled with qualifiers and hypothetical scenarios.